-- In the Study Kit and the lecture slideshows in Moodle you will find an extensive list of further reading suggestions. - Moodle contains model student work. - Website: Do check the UNSW library's Theatre and Performance Subject Guide, which can be accessed via the Library main page at: http://subjectguides.library.unsw.edu.au/arts - Do also consult the main library catalogue that hosts an extensive collection of materials on actor/performer training.
+- In the lecture slideshows in Moodle you will find an extensive list of further reading suggestions. - Moodle contains model student work. - Website: Do check the UNSW library's Theatre and Performance Subject Guide, which can be accessed via the Library main page at: http://subjectquides.library.unsw.edu.au/arts - Do also consult the main library catalogue that hosts an extensive collection of materials on actor/performer training.